 Vascular neurosurgery; Cerebrovascular; Endovascular & Skull Base Surgery

-Dr. Mario F. L. Gaudino is an Associate Professor of Clinical Cardiac Surgery in Weill Cornell Medical College – New York Presbyterian Hospital.
+Dr. Mario F. L. Gaudino is a Professor of Cardiothoracic Surgery in Weill Cornell Medical College – New York Presbyterian Hospital.
 He is actually Editor-in-Chief of Vessel Plus and member-in The Society of Thoracic Surgeons,The European Association of Cardio-thoracic Surgery, Società Italiana di Chirurgia Cardiaca and the surgical activities are More than 1000 adult cardiac surgery procedures performed as operating surgeon.
 Particular expertise in bilateral mammary and radial artery grafting for coronary artery bypass surgery.
 He serve as Editorial Board/reviewer for more than 49 international journals.
 Besides, he is author of more than 138 publications and was invited as a lecture/ speaker to deliver a speech at many national and international meetings.

 Arterial conduits for coronary artery bypass surgery; Less invasive coronary surgery; Strategies for reduction of the neurological risk in cardiac surgery; Systemic effect of cardiopulmonary bypass temperature; Effect of different atrial incisions on postoperative arrhythmias; Genetic modulation of postoperative outcome; Left ventricular mass regression after aortic valve surgery: time course; determinants and prognostic implications; Acute and chronic mechanical support to circulation